epicfaace/bot-framework-docs/articles/nodejs/bot-builder-nodejs-recognize-intent-luis.md

-Copy the following code and paste it after the handler for `Note.Create` that you just pasted, before `onDefault`:
+Copy the following code and paste it after the handler for `Note.Create` that you just pasted:
 ```javascript
 bot.dialog('NoteDeleteDialog', [(session, args, next) => {
         if (noteCount(session.userData.notes) > 0) {